deeptika/chat-transfer/README.md

 # Chat Transfer

+**Purpose:** CNT-5106 Computer Networks - Project 2 - University of Florida

 Chat Transfer is a Java-based project that facilitates the transfer of chat data.
 This README provides an overview of the project and instructions for getting started.

 ## Project Overview

 The Chat Transfer project comprises a Java file named `Chat.java`, which likely contains the core functionality for transferring chat data.
-While specific details about the implementation are not provided in the search results, we can infer that this project aims to provide a solution for moving or copying chat conversations between different platforms or systems[1].
+While specific details about the implementation are not provided in the search results, we can infer that this project aims to provide a solution for moving or copying chat conversations between different platforms or systems.

 ## Features